techmannih/helper/packages/marketing/content/docs/development/overview.md

 ### Function Patterns

 - **Plain Functions:** Core logic is exported as plain functions for easier testing
-- **Batching:** Functions can batch process events using `batchEvents` configuration
-- **Concurrency Control:** Functions can limit concurrent executions using the `concurrency` option
-- **Step-based Processing:** Complex operations are broken down into named steps for better observability
 - **Error Handling:** Functions use `NonRetriableError` for permanent failures and `RetryAfterError` for temporary issues
 - **Type Safety:** Event payloads are strongly typed using Zod schemas